International College of Digital Innovation, CMU

 Bubble Chart:

-Represents three dimensions of data: x-axis, y-axis, and size of the bubble.
+Represents three dimensions of data: x-axis, y-axis, and bubble size.

 Financial Chart: